Integralist/integralist.co.uk/content/posts/project-management-in-five-minutes.md

 - How far has the project come?
 - How far is it from completion?

+> Don't work _faster_ (and or _harder_) when you discover the team is missing deadlines (e.g. "it's ok, I know we missed this deadline/milestone, but we're _sooooo_ close, let's crank it up and get it done!"). **STOP!** take a breath and understand why the deadline was missed.
+Were there any trending patterns that are likely to repeat themselves?

 📈 Track changes to requirements

 - Be clear about the cost of those changes.